manjukiranhc7/sensor_simulator/README.md

 ### backend fastapi app:

-A app service using fastapi framework to create and provide apis for end user to retrive datas for sensors.
+A app service using fastapi framework to create and provide apis for end user to retrieve data for sensors.

 #### API Endpoints: